-Turner doesn’t just show the talent and ability, but also grit and guts – making it back from a nasty fractured back injury during the regular season.
+Turner doesn’t just show the talent and ability, but also grit and guts.
+He made it back from a nasty fractured back injury during the regular season.
 Expect him to the most hyped up talent to play in the “City of Brotherly Love” since Allen Iverson.

 3. New Jersey Nets – Derrick Favors (PF, Georgia Tech) – STOCK UP

 The word out of pre-draft camp in Chicago states that Favors is drawing comparisons size-wise to Orlando’s Dwight Howard.
 With a body like that, it will be tough for a team to pass him up, especially when combining the type of talent and upside that he has.